A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Results

 The stellar mass of a galaxy is one of the key physical quantities that is linked to its overall star-formation activity \citep[e.g.,][]{speagle14}.
 Hence, we extend our analysis to investigate the radial trend of $\zeta$ as a function of the galaxy stellar mass.
 Owing to the sensitivity and area of UVCANDELS and 3D-HST$+$AGHAST, our sample of 979 galaxies is large enough to allow us to split it into sub-samples of mass and still have sufficient number statistics for our analysis.
 We use the stellar mass estimated from SED fitting (Section~\ref{sec:sample}) to split our sample into three bins: low-mass ($<10^{9.5}$~M$_\odot$; 372~galaxies), intermediate-mass ($10^{9.5-10.2}$~M$_\odot$; 313~galaxies), and high-mass ($>10^{10.2}$~M$_\odot$; 294~galaxies).

 Figure~\ref{fig:result_reff} shows the averaged $\zeta$ as a function of galactocentric radius now split according to three mass bins.
 There is clear and significant trend in the radius-dependent slope of $\zeta$ as a function of the stellar mass.
 We fit a linear slope to the inner region ($R/R_{eff}<1.8$) where the trend in $\zeta$ is most well-constrained.
 We find a best-fit slope of $-0.01\pm0.09$, $0.02\pm0.08$, and $0.22\pm0.10$ for the low-, intermediate- and high-mass bins, respectively, (also shown in the inset of Figure~\ref{fig:result_reff}) and $0.11\pm0.05$ for the full sample.
-We discuss the implications of this result for the galaxy SFHs in Sections~\ref{sec:interpretation1} and \ref{sec:interpretation2}..
+We find a dispersion in $\zeta$ of 0.1$-$0.8~dex per bin in galactocentric radius (0.2~$R_{eff,50}$), with an increasingly larger dispersion towards larger radii.
+Given our light profiles (and $\zeta$ trends) are computed out to $R_{eff,50}$ of $\sim$3, these dispersion values are comparable to those reported in recent literature for integrated galaxy fluxes (e.g., 0.06$-$0.16~dex from \citealt{broussard22}).
+We discuss the implications of this result for the galaxy SFHs in Sections~\ref{sec:interpretation1} and \ref{sec:interpretation2}.